-I won’t discourage anyone from attending post secondary if they want to.
-Higher education is a noble goal, and often one that will directly result in higher wages, since we live in an increasingly specialized world.
-Often, companies won’t even look at a prospective employee if that person doesn’t have the relevant university degree.
+I won’t discourage anyone from attending post-secondary if they want to.
+Higher education is a noble goal, and often one that will directly result in higher wages since we live in an increasingly specialized world.
+Often, companies won’t even look at a prospective employee if that person doesn’t have a relevant university degree.
 A college degree is becoming the minimum barrier to entry in a lot of fields.

 Keep in mind though, there are alternatives, especially for those poor students out there.
 Trade school generally takes a fraction of the time a full university degree does.
 You can start at the bottom rung of a big company with the assurance that you’ll eventually move up the ladder.
 You can even take a few years off to hone your ability to study.
 The possibilities are endless.

-But we’re not here to talk about the pros and cons about getting a degree.
+But we’re not here to talk about the pros and cons of getting a degree.
 We’re here to talk about the crippling debt levels.